 Love this recipe?
 Please leave a 5-heart 💜💜💜💜💜 rating in the recipe card below.
 Let me know how much you loved it, or any problems you had, in the comments section further down.

 - ½ ounce dry gin like Tanqueray or Bombay Sapphire

 - ½ ounce Campari

 - ½ ounce sweet vermouth

 - 3 ounces Prosecco or other sparkling wine

 - 1 ounce soda water or seltzer water more or less to taste

 - orange slice or twist for garnish

-- Garnish with the orange slice or twist.orange slice or twist for garnish
+- Garnish your Negroni spritz with an orange slice or twist.orange slice or twist for garnish

 Looking for dinner inspiration, classic recipes and new seasonal favorites?